mjm/Events/Documentation/Sections/Destinations.md

 }
 ```

-Doing this is highly recommended, as it can make it easier to filter logging to just your events.
+Doing this is highly recommended, as it makes it much easier to filter logging to just your events.

 `Event.sink` controls the default event sink that is assigned to new `EventBuilder`s.
 If you want to override it, be sure to set it before your first use of `Event.current`.